SongNotes Volumes 1-3

 Enough Rope offers three short poems by that most famous doyenne of the Algonquin Round Table, Dorothy Parker.
 Known for her quick wit, biting sarcasm, and pithy sayings (“If you want to know what God thinks of money, just look at the people he gave it to.”) she was an unsparing observer of New York society.

-In Social Note the piano supplies the urgency of the message and the background chatter, perhaps of a cocktail party, while one of the wiser guests gives some sage advice to a younger reveler.
+In Social Note the piano supplies the background chatter, perhaps of a cocktail party, while one of the wiser guests gives some sage advice to a younger reveler.
 The accompaniment needs little to no pedal.

 The set ends on an uncharacteristically elegiac note with The Sea.
 The waves gently rock in the piano while sea birds cry from above.